Gorstak1979/GShield/README.md

 13. It prevents remote thread execution attempts.
 14. It sets audio echo cancellation and noise suppression on all audio devices
 15. It does minor cosmetic tweaks, such as setting seconds and date in tray.
-16. It attempts to retaliate attacks by attempting to format intruders system drive
+16. It retaliates attacks by attempting to format intruders system drive
 17. It restricts access to sensitive system files
 18. It detects and terminates rootkits
 19. It scans memory for malware